sarthak1598/MoviesRatingSystem_API/Readme.md

-An API for managing and maintaining the movies in the database with correspoding Ratings/Reviews updated by the different system users using Nodejs , Mysql .
+An API for managing and maintaining the movies in the database with correspoding Ratings/Reviews updated by the different system users using Nodejs , Mysql and Redis.
-And Redis server rate limiting implementation .

 Run terminal 1 : nodemon apiserver.js  # to start node server
 Run terminal 2(seperate) :  redis-server  # to start redis